The 2026 Urban Tree Festival

 10.30am - 12.00noon - The History of One Tree Hill, Told Through its Trees - A guided walk through One Tree Hill exploring its rich history, diverse trees and panoramic views across London led by John Gray author and chair of the Friends of One Tree Hill.

-10.30 - 12.00noon - Trees in Myth and Story - A guided walk with Dr Chris Collier of London National Park City exploring tree myths and folklore through storytelling, reflection and shared connections.
+10.30 - 12.00noon - Trees in Myth and Story-A guided walk with Dr Chris Collier in Blythe Hill Fields, exploring tree myths and folklore through storytelling, reflection and shared connections.

-10.30am - 4.00pm - The Urban Forest exhibition and pop-up café are open daily at Art Hub Studios, New Cross, serving drinks and cake in a relaxed space.
+10.30am - 4.00pm - The Urban Forest Exhibition and Pop-up Café - open daily at Art Hub Studios, New Cross, serving drinks and cake in a relaxed space.

 11.00am - 11.45am - Urban Tree Festival: Tree Myth & Folklore Tour Birmingham - A guided walk at Birmingham Botanical Gardens exploring global tree myths and folklore, alongside insights from research and heritage tree projects.